satkand/uiauto/README.md

 // Scrolls to the bottom of the given table app.scroll(element: Table(identifier: "catalog_table"), to: .bottom)

-// Swipes the table up (effectively scrolling it down) until the given cell is visible app.swipe(to: Cell(index: 14), in: Table(identifier: "catalog_table"), direction: .up)
+// Swipes the table up (scrolling it down) until the given cell is visible app.swipe(
+  to: Cell(index: 14),
+  in: Table(identifier: "catalog_table"),
+  direction: .up
+)

-// Performs a swipe down action on the given table (effectively scrolling the table up) app.swipe(element: TextView(identifier: "text_view"), direction: .down)
+// Performs a swipe down action on the given table (scrolling it up) app.swipe(element: TextView(identifier: "text_view"), direction: .down)
 ```

 ## API Stubbing

-An API stubbing example is given in the `LoadRequestViewController` and `LoadRequestFeatures` classes.
+An API stubbing example is given in the `LoadRequestViewController` and
+`LoadRequestFeatures` classes.
 They use a combination of the following tools:

 * [Swifter](https://github.com/httpswift/swifter) for stubbing APIs
-* "Launch Arguments" & "Other Swift Flags" to decide which endpoint to use in the production code.
+* "Launch Arguments" & "Other Swift Flags" to decide which endpoint to use in
+the production code.

 The following steps were used in order to build the example:

 1. Install `Swifter` as a 3rd party dependency using [Carthage](https://github.com/Carthage/Carthage)
-1. Allow local networking in ATS by adding the `NSAllowsLocalNetworking` key and set it to `YES` in the app's `Info.plist`
+1. Allow local networking in ATS by adding the `NSAllowsLocalNetworking` key and
+set it to `YES` in the app's `Info.plist`
-1. Open the UIKitCatalog project build settings and add `-D Debug` under `Other Swift Flags`
+1. Open the UIKitCatalog project build settings and add `-D Debug` under
+`Other Swift Flags`
-1. Set launch arguments using `app.launchArguments = ["UITesting"]` before the app is launched
+1. Set launch arguments using `app.launchArguments = ["UITesting"]` before the
+app is launched
-1. Use `ProcessInfo.processInfo.arguments.contains("UITesting")` in production code to determine which endpoint to use.
-Swifter will launch a local server so the base URL becomes `http://localhost:8080`
+1. Use `ProcessInfo.processInfo.arguments.contains("UITesting")` in production
+code to determine which endpoint to use.
+Swifter will launch a local server so
+the base URL becomes `http://localhost:8080`
-1. Optional: Use the `Debug` flag to avoid compiling the test code in the released binary.
+1. Optional: Use the `Debug` flag to avoid compiling the test code in the
+released binary.

 ## Useful links